CS4All

 1. Selfie System

-2. Slack Workspace (includes recordings)
+2. Slack Workspace (including online classroom and recordings)

-4. Class Schedule
+3. Class Schedule

 Classes